 Sometimes Jacksepticeye is seen handling a microphone, in these instances, you’ll see Shure SM58 in his hands which is a legendary handheld dynamic microphone available at an affordable price of around $100.

-It’s mainly used for music vocals and live performance but could very well be used for podcasting, gaming or voice acting as a budget option microphone.
+It’s mainly used for music vocals and live performances but could very well be used for podcasting, gaming or voice acting as a budget option microphone.
 Shure SM58 is incredibly sturdy with an all-metal build.
 It has good background noise rejection, however, it’s quite insensitive making it hard to pair with cheaper audio interfaces.
 You may need to pair it with a cloudlifter or a fethead or check out some higher-end audio interfaces.

 Lazar Beam uses a dynamic broadcast microphone Shure SM7B.
 It’s a staple microphone for broadcast, podcasting, gaming, Youtube and is even used in music production.
 It’s one of the most versatile microphones with a darker tone.
-You’ll see it on quite a few podcast shows, Shure SM7B is used by many podcasters including Joe Rogan, Lex Fridman, Tim Dillon and Andrew Schulz.
+You’ll see it on quite a few podcast shows.
+Shure SM7B is used by many podcasters including Joe Rogan, Lex Fridman, Tim Dillon and Andrew Schulz.
 Broadcast microphones are generally designed for speech but Shure SM7B is often used for singing and even on instruments.

 Logan Paul currently uses Shure SM7B for his podcast.
 Dream (dreamwastaken) possibly uses Shure SM7B, while Miniminter used to use Shure SM7B in the past.
 But you’ll find plenty more youtubers using this microphone.